Dedicated Film Scanner

 There are some clear advantages to using a dedicated film Scanner over a flatbed scanner when scanning film or slide negative transparencies.

 Both a film scanner and flatbed scanner operate using a light source and sensors that scan through the transparency.
 A dedicated film scanner utilizes a transmissive light source while a flatbed scanner uses a reflective light source.

 A transmissive light source is a direct linear light source that reflects through the transparency.
-A reflective light also shines through the transparency, however it is contained or diffused under the glass bed of the scanner and reflected off another surface.
+A reflective light also shines through the transparency.
+However it is contained or diffused under the glass bed of the scanner and reflected off another surface.
 This is the lid or top surface of the flatbed scanner.

 With a dedicated film scanner, you have the ability to expose or scan each frame at varying degrees of resolutions and corrections.
 Most dedicated film scanners also offer the batch feature as well.
 Two main components are essential for a quality scan:

 Most dedicated film scanners offer dynamic ranges greater than 3.6 with 0, the purest white and 4.0, the deepest black.
-While flatbed scanners have improved greatly in the past few years with higher resolutions, you must be careful on those claiming very high resolutions.
+Flatbed scanners have improved greatly in the past few years with higher resolutions.
+However, you must be careful on those claiming very high resolutions.

 This is often interpolated resolution or in simple terms, the scanner guesses on the number of pixels rather than contain the true optical pickup of pixels in the film scanning process.

-Owner of a Film, Photo and Slide Scanning Service
+About the Author: Author: Kimberly Rentler Copyright, 2005 - Owner of a Film, Photo and Slide Scanning Service